 Children cannot give consent to being exploited therefore the element of coercion or deception does not need to be present to prove an offence.

-If you hold information that could lead to the identification, discovery and recovery of victims in the UK, you can contact the Modern Slavery Helpline 08000 121 700.
-All members of staff must also inform the DSL/DDSL of any concerns.
+If you hold information that could lead to the identification, discovery and recovery of victims in the UK, you can contact the Modern Slavery Helpline 08000 121 700 - All concerns MUST also be passed to the DSL.